 Section 3: Your challenge

-The Women’s Leadership Accelerator is aimed at leaders who are pushing innovation in digital media.
+The Women’s Leadership Accelerator is aimed at leaders who are pushing innovation in digital media and pushing the industry forward.
 In addition to learning leadership skills and tools for navigating change, you will get practical feedback on a challenge specific to your career — a realistic obstacle you’d like to overcome, or an aspirational goal you’d like to achieve, either within your organization or as an independent project.
 In the application, we ask three questions about your challenge:

 - Describe the problem or challenge you are facing.
 (500 words or fewer)